Diamantinasaurus: History of discovery

 The holotype of Diamantinasaurus was first uncovered over four seasons of excavations near Winton, Queensland, Australia.
 The bones were found alongside the holotype of Australovenator and crocodylomorphs and molluscs.
-The two dinosaurs found, known from specimens catalogued as AODF 603 and 604 were described in 2009 by Scott Hocknull and his colleagues.
-Specimen AODF 603 became the basis for the genus Diamantinasaurus, and the species D. matildae.
+The two dinosaurs found, known from specimens catalogued as AODF 0603 and 0604 were described in 2009 by Scott Hocknull and his colleagues.
+Specimen AODF 0603 became the basis for the genus Diamantinasaurus, and the species D. matildae.
 The species name is a reference to the song "Waltzing Matilda", written by Banjo Paterson in Winton, while the generic name is derived from the Diamantina River, running nearby the type locality combined with the Greek sauros, meaning "lizard".
-AODF 603, the holotype, includes the right scapula, both humeri, right ulna, both incomplete hands, dorsal ribs and gastralia, partial pelvis, and the right hindlimb missing the foot.
+AODF 0603, the holotype, includes the right scapula, both humeri, right ulna, both incomplete hands, dorsal ribs and gastralia, partial pelvis, and the right hindlimb missing the foot.
 The paratype, under the same specimen, includes dorsal and sacral vertebrae, the right sternal plate now thought to represent the remainder of a coracoid, a radius, and one manual phalanx.
 All these bones come from AODL 85, nicknamed the "Matilda Site" at Elderslie Sheep Station, located about 60 km west-northwest from Winton in central Queensland.
 This locality is in the upper midsection of the Winton Formation, which dates to the Cenomanian of the Late Cretaceous.

 The discovery of Diamantinasaurus ended a pause in the discovery of new dinosaurs in Australia, as the first sauropod named in over 75 years.
-Along with Australovenator, Diamantinasaurus has been nicknamed after the Australian song "Waltzing Matilda", with Australovenator being called "Banjo" and Diamantinasaurus being nicknamed "Matilda".
+Along with Australovenator, the holotype of Diamantinasaurus has been nicknamed after the Australian song "Waltzing Matilda", with Australovenator being called "Banjo" and Diamantinasaurus being nicknamed "Matilda".
 Wintonotitan, also from the site, was dubbed "Clancy".
 The find was apparently the largest dinosaur discovery in Australia that was documented since that of Muttaburrasaurus in 1981.